aarch64-laptops/debian-cdimage/README.md

 ## Firmware installation

-At this point, you should be able to boot up Debian and login Gnome desktop.
+At this point, you should be able to boot up and login Debian system.
 However, some hardware blocks are not working properly yet because firmware is missing.
 Follow steps below to install firmware.

 1. Add user to sudo group.